jdhitsolutions/PSTimers/Docs/Start-MyTimer.md

 ## DESCRIPTION

 This command starts a simple timer.
 You start it, which captures the current date and time, and stores the result in a global variable.
 You have the option of naming your timer which will allow you to have multiple timers running at the same time.
+Timer names must be unique.
 You can also add a brief description.

 ## EXAMPLES